JimmyMcGill11/colorful-lamp/README.md

 # colorful-lamp

-This a simple practice on js WOB
+This is a simple practice on js WOB